Industrial and Organizational Psychology Degree and Career Guide

 How long will it take me to get an I/O degree?

-2. American Psychological Association, Specialities and Proficiencies, Industrial and Organizational Psychology: http://www.apa.org/ed/graduate/specialize/industrial.aspx
+2. American Psychological Association, Specialities and Proficiencies, Industrial and Organizational Psychology: https://www.apa.org/ed/graduate/specialize/industrial

-9. Bureau of Labor Statistics, Occupational Employment and Wages, May 2014, Industrial-Organizational Psychologists: https://www.bls.gov/oes/current/oes193032.htm
+9. Bureau of Labor Statistics, Occupational Employment and Wages, May 2022, Industrial-Organizational Psychologists: https://www.bls.gov/oes/current/oes193032.htm

 10. Bureau of Labor Statistics, Occupational Outlook Handbook, Psychologists: https://www.bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-5